ACH returns 101: What they are and how to manage them

 5. Consider external support

-When an Automatic Clearing House (ACH) transaction like a direct deposit or bill payment cannot be completed, the receiving institution generates a return code and sends it back through the ACH network.
+When an Automatic Clearing House (ACH) transaction, such as a direct deposit or bill payment, cannot be completed, the receiving institution generates a return code and sends it back through the ACH network.
 ACH return codes are standardized messages that communicate the specific reason for a payment failure, whether it’s insufficient funds, a closed account, an invalid routing number, or another reason.
 Businesses can use these codes to correct the problem by updating account information, contacting the customer, adjusting internal processes, and more.

 Nacha governs the ACH network and mandates that businesses keep their overall ACH return rates under 15%.
 Below, we’ll cover what causes ACH returns, their impact on businesses, ACH return fees, and best practices for handling ACH returns.